anhmv/kendo/kendo-training-handbook/kiri-kaeshi-and-tai-atari.md

 Breathing is very important.
 Do not inhale as you make contact.
 Hold in some of your breath as contact is made, don't expend all your air striking.
 Feel that you have a strong 原「はら」 \(tension in stomach muscles\).

-* As you meet opponent in 鍔迫り合い, have a feeling like 手の内 in the hands - to make arms strong.
+* As you meet opponent in 鍔迫り合い, have a feeling like 手の打ち in the hands - to make arms strong.
 * Use your body and hips to push forward and slightly up while using 踏み込み「ふみこみ」 like footwork.
 Push forward with arms only so much as they maintain the correct position for swinging up to strike.
 * Use left leg and lower back to drive in.
 The feeling is of a crashing blow rather than a push.
 * Whether opponent moves backward or is strong and you move backwards, you must be ready and strike immediately.